 A Darji in Work at Pipli

-The Bazaar Street of Pipli with colorful display of Applique Work
+The Bazaar Street of Pipli with colourful display of Applique Work

-However, traditionally the appliqué items were used during procession of the deities in their various ritual outings.
-Items like chhati (umbrella used in religious functions and processions), tarasa (heart shaped banner mounted on a stand) and chandua (canopy) were used for the purpose.
+However, traditionally the appliqué items were used during the procession of the deities in their various ritual outings.
+Items like chhati (umbrella used in religious functions and processions), tarasa (heart-shaped banner mounted on a stand) and chandua (canopy) were used for the purpose.

 They also made batuas (cloth bags of semi-circular shape) and sujni (embroidered quilt).
 Colour combination of traditional items consisted of black, red, yellow and green.

 Artistic motifs such as leaves, flowers, animals (elephant, lion and tiger), birds (parrot, duck, swan, peacock) and astral bodies such as Rahu (the demon that swallows the sun and moon during eclipses), sun and moon were cut out from a single piece of cloth and then fixed to the base material with the help of various stitches in embroidery.
 The decorative repertoire of traditional Chandua crafts has been mainly influenced by temple motifs of Odisha.

 Depiction of Rahu